Pancreatic Cancer Genetics

 Pancreatic Cancer |

-- Frequency of Three BRCA1/2 Mutations in Ashkenazi Jewish Patients [ Time Frame: 1 year ] [ Designated as safety issue: No ]The primary aim of this study is to determine the combined frequency of BRCA1 (185delAG, 5382insC) and BRCA2(6174delT) mutations in Ashkenazi Jewish pancreatic cancer patients.
+- Frequency of Three BRCA1/2 Mutations in Ashkenazi Jewish Patients [ Time Frame: 1 year ]The primary aim of this study is to determine the combined frequency of BRCA1 (185delAG, 5382insC) and BRCA2(6174delT) mutations in Ashkenazi Jewish pancreatic cancer patients.

-- Individual Frequency of Three Mutations [ Time Frame: 1 year ] [ Designated as safety issue: No ]Individual frequency of these mutations three mutations BRCA1 (185delAG, 5382insC) and BRCA2 (6174delT) mutations.
+- Individual Frequency of Three Mutations [ Time Frame: 1 year ]Individual frequency of these mutations three mutations BRCA1 (185delAG, 5382insC) and BRCA2 (6174delT) mutations.

 Biospecimen Retention: Samples With DNA

 - Peripheral Blood Specimens: Three tubes of blood will be collected from each study participant.
-Two tubes will be EDTA-whole blood and one tube will be serum.
-Each tube will contain ~4-5 ml.
-A portion of the blood will be utilized to extract white blood cells that will be immortalized by EBV infection.
+A portion of the blood will be utilized to extract white blood cells that will be immortalized by Epstein-Barr virus (EBV) infection.

 - Archived Fixed Tissue Samples: Tissue blocks from surgery performed at CUMC or elsewhere, will be requested after obtaining consent for study participation.